The whys, the hows & the goals of NetIP

 URL: doc.netip.dev

 For the documentation, I went with Material for MkDocs, which works great to create a unified documentation website from Markdown files.
-The documentation is divided in two main categories: the User Guide and the Contributor Manual.
+08.11.2024 Update: I changed it to Docusaurus, read about it here!

 One important thing that I wanted to do from the beginning is write how the codebase of NetIP is structured.
 This dramatically helps new contributors to understand how the software works (but also me when I read code I wrote ages ago), which I think is very important for any open source project.